 Green roofs are a type of protected-membrane roof system (aka Inverted Roof Membrane Assembly) where the thermal insulation or another material is located above the waterproofing membrane.
 The engineering benefit of protected-membrane roofs is that the waterproofing membrane is protected from ultraviolet rays, thermal shock, and multiple types of physical damage from the elements and also from human beings.

 Green or turf roofs are made by using soil or other growth media on the protective membrane of the roof and seeding it.
 Maintenance is done by inspecting the roof for invasive and unwanted plants with roots that will grow and damage the membrane.
 The growth of media and plant life can provide an excellent thermal buffer for the building.
 Moreover, this buffer will also store the heat and slowly release it into the building envelope much like an adobe or cob structure – thus making it more energy-efficient.

-With all plant life there is a fire concern.
+With all plant life, there is a fire concern.
 Plants are not fire retardant so it is important for the design of any green roof to take this into consideration.
-The strategic placement of fire barriers or borders are usually made up of fire-retardant materials like rock and gravel.
+The strategic placement of fire barriers or borders is usually made up of fire-retardant materials like rock and gravel.

 Visit Green Roofs